cessen/ropey/README.md

 The most likely solution is to be more aggressive about merging leaf nodes when possible, even during insertion.
 The tricky part will be doing that without harming performance too much.

+### Grapheme indexing

+The previous version of Ropey had grapheme indexing.
+Unfortunately, keeping the grapheme metadata up-to-date introduced a lot of overhead (5-10x slower).

+In practice, it's not clear how useful that feature really is.
+The way graphemes are usually worked with in practice doesn't (I think) need direct indexing.
+Nevertheless, it would be cool to get that feature back.
+But not at such a significant cost to performance.

 ## Contributing